-Avoid if known allergy/hypersensitivity to quercetin by ingestion or skin contact.
+Avoid in individuals with a known allergy/hypersensitivity to quercetin by ingestion or skin contact.
+Eye, skin, gastrointestinal and/or respiratory tract irritation is possible.

 Side Effects and Warnings